 STEP SEVEN: Create a Job

-The final step in translating content using cross-locale adaptation is to create a Job with the parent and child locales.
+The final step in translating content using cross-locale adaptation is to create a Job with the primary and secondary locales.

-Please note that the information in this article is only applicable if the same content gets translated into the parent and child locales.
-If some new content needs to be translated into the child locale only (but not into the parent locale), simply create a Job to translate content into just the child locale, and ensure to choose an appropriate alternative workflow for this Job (as the adaptation workflow will not work for this scenario).
+Please note that the information in this article is only applicable if the same content gets translated into the primary and secondary locales.
+If some new content needs to be translated into the secondary locale only (but not into the primary locale), simply create a Job to translate content into just the secondary locale, and ensure to choose an appropriate alternative workflow for this Job (as the adaptation workflow will not work for this scenario).

 Prefer watching to reading?
 Check out our video tutorial on Cross-Locale Adaptation.